Debendranath Tagore

 Debendranath Tagore (15 May 1817 – 19 January 1905; birth name: Debendronath Thakur) was an Indian philosopher and religious reformer, active in the Brahmo Samaj (earlier called Brahmo Sabha) ("Society of Brahma", also translated as Society of God).
-He joined Brahmo samaj in 1842.
+He joined the Brahmo Samaj in 1842.
 He was the founder in 1848 of the Brahmo religion, which today is synonymous with Brahmoism.
 Born in Shilaidaha, his father was the industrialist Dwarakanath Tagore; many of his 14 children, including Nobel Prize winning poet Rabindranath Tagore, made significant artistic or literary contributions to society.

 Thakur Bari (House of Tagores)

-Debendranath Tagore was born to the famous industrialist Dwarakanath Tagore, who was called 'Prince' because of his extravagant lifestyle, and Digambari Devi, a very pious lady, in the Tagore family in Jorasanko, popularly known as Jorasanko Thakur Bari in North-western Kolkata, which was later converted into a campus of the Rabindra Bharati University.
-The Tagore family, with over three hundred years of history, has been one of the leading families of Calcutta, and is regarded as a key influence during the Bengal Renaissance.
+Debendranath Tagore's father was famous industrialist Dwarakanath Tagore, who was called 'Prince' because of his extravagant lifestyle, and Digambari Devi was mother, a very pious lady, in the Tagore family in Jorasanko, popularly known as Jorasanko Thakur Bari in North-western Kolkata, which was later converted into a campus of the Rabindra Bharati University.
+The Tagore family, with over three hundred years of history, was one of the leading families of Calcutta, and is regarded as a key influence during the Bengal Renaissance.
 The family has produced several persons who have contributed substantially in the fields of business, social and religious reformation, literature, art and music.
 His siblings were Girindranath Tagore (b.1820) and Nagendranath Tagore (b.1829).

 Upasana Griha (Prayer Hall) in Santiniketan, built by Debendranath Tagore in 1863.